 In part (2) we talked about "horizon lines" and "rule of thirds" and the use of the camera in both "landscape" (horizontal) and "portrait" (vertical) modes.

 Part (3) we did some more of that, and "keep it simple".
 Then we went on about composition design elements.
 The first of these was "light" and best times of day for landscape photography.
 Part (4), a little more on "light", then on to "colour", attraction or distraction and the right placement of colour.

 In part (5), we discussed "shape" and "form" and how to emphasize texture.

 Then in part (6), we touched on "lines".
-"Framing" was also discussed and the use of "people" to provide a sense of scale to an image.
+"Framing" was also discussed and the use of "people" to provide a sense of scale and that human element to an image.

 And of course, in part (7), we talked about "viewpoint", or viewing angle and the use of the polarising filter.

-For SLR users...A couple of tips on how to minimize vibration when you camera's shutter opens; you could use a cable release .
-This is a shutter release switch attached to a cable that activates the shutter remotely.
-You could use the self timer and/or mirror lock-up.
-Some cameras are now equipped with a 2 second timer for this sole purpose.
+For SLR users - a couple of tips on how to minimize vibration when your camera's shutter opens; you could use a remote or cable shutter release, to activate the shutter remotely.
+Failing that, you could use the self-timer function or mirror lock-up.
+Most cameras are equipped with a 2 or 10-second timer function that can be used for this purpose.